-You can create an account through the Request/Renew link on the homepage.
+You can create an account through the My Library Account on the homepage.
 You will need your Mary Baldwin ID number.
 On the Request/Renew Page, enter your Mary Baldwin ID number into the box, then select the "Set/reset password" button.
 You will get an email with further instruction.
 Need more help?
 See our Library Account Guide

 To place a request on a book, you must first create an account in the library catalog, and be logged into that account.
 Once you find your book in the library catalog, click on the link for the book in the search results list, and find the brown button that says "Place Hold."
 Need more help?
 See our Library Account Guide.